Sarvar5734/WaitDontGo/replit.md

 ### Hosting Platform Integration

 - The `keep-alive` service is designed for compatibility with platforms like Replit, Heroku, or similar, using HTTP endpoints for uptime monitoring.
+- **Process Management**: Includes `start_bot.py` for safe bot startup with automatic cleanup of existing instances, ensuring no overlapping processes occur during restarts or deployments.